Hirshhorn Museum and Sculpture Garden: Institutional leadership

 Richard Koshalek (born 1942) was president of Art Center College of Design in Pasadena, California, from 1999 until January 2009.
 Before that, he served as director of The Museum of Contemporary Art in Los Angeles for nearly 20 years.
 At both institutions, he was noted for his commitment to new artistic initiatives, including commissioned works, scholarly exhibitions and publications, and the building of new facilities that garnered architectural acclaim.
 He worked with architect Frank Gehry on the design and construction of MOCA's Geffen Contemporary (1983), a renovated warehouse popularly known as the Temporary Contemporary.
 He also worked with the Japanese architect Arata Isozaki on the museum's permanent home in Los Angeles (1986).
 Koshalek resigned in 2013 after the Bloomberg Bubble controversy (see below).

 On June 5, 2014, Hirshhorn trustees announced that they had hired Melissa Chiu, director of Asia Society Museum in New York City, to be the Hirshhorn's new director.
 Chiu, who was born in Darwin, Australia, is a scholar of contemporary Chinese art.
 Chiu oversaw the Hirshhorn's 40th anniversary celebration in the fall of 2014.
 Chiu began her tenure at the Hirshhorn in September 2014.
+On April 9, 2026, it was announced that Chiu would step down as Director to join the Solomon R. Guggenheim Museum in New York City as its next director.

 Collection highlights

-Notable artists in the collection include: Pablo Picasso, Henri Matisse, Mary Cassatt, Thomas Eakins, Alan Feltus, Henry Moore, Jackson Pollock, Joseph Glasco, Mark Rothko, Franz Kline, Hans Hofmann, Morris Louis, Kenneth Noland, John Chamberlain, Francis Bacon, Willem de Kooning, Milton Avery, Ellsworth Kelly, Ching Ho Cheng, Louise Nevelson, Arshile Gorky, Edward Hopper, Larry Rivers, and Raphael Soyer among others.
+Notable artists in the collection include: Pablo Picasso, Henri Matisse, Mary Cassatt, Thomas Eakins, Joan Mitchell, Henry Moore, Jackson Pollock, Joseph Glasco, Mark Rothko, Franz Kline, Hans Hofmann, Helen Frankenthaler, Morris Louis, Kenneth Noland, Jules Olitski, Frank Stella, Gene Davis, Lee Krasner, John Chamberlain, Francis Bacon, Willem de Kooning, Milton Avery, Ellsworth Kelly, Ching Ho Cheng, Louise Nevelson, Arshile Gorky, Edward Hopper, Larry Rivers, Richard Diebenkorn, and Raphael Soyer among others.
 Outside the museum is a sculpture garden, featuring works by artists including Auguste Rodin, David Smith, Alexander Calder, Jean-Robert Ipoustéguy, Jeff Koons, and others.

 Yoko Ono's Wish Tree for Washington, DC, a permanent installation in the Sculpture Garden (since 2007), now includes contributions from all over the world.

 In 2018, the collection acquired its first piece of performance art, by Tino Sehgal: This You (2006), features a female singer performing outdoors.

 In 2019, Barbara and Aaron Levine donated their entire Marcel Duchamp collection, one of the largest in the world, to the museum.
 The exhibit "Marcel Duchamp: The Barbara and Aaron Levine Collection" ran from November 9, 2019, to October 12, 2020.